ligato/vpp-agent/docs/kvscheduler/debugging.md

 descriptor are not registered, the value will not be even delivered into the KVScheduler.

-## Understanding transaction log
+## Understanding the KVScheduler transaction log

-KVScheduler prints well-formatted and easy-to-read summary of every executed transaction into `stdout`.The output describes the transaction type, the assigned sequence number, the values to be changed, the transaction plan prepared by the scheduling algorithm and finally the actual sequence of executed operations, which may differ from the plan if there were any errors.
+The KVScheduler prints well-formatted and easy-to-read summary of every executed transaction to `stdout`.
+The output describes the transaction type, the assigned sequence number, the values to be changed, the transaction plan prepared by the scheduling algorithm and finally the actual sequence of executed operations, which may differ from the plan if there were any errors.